liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

     }

 Since you're now changing the default rendering of the field, overwrite the base `render` logic and instantiate the time picker.
-This occurs in the `propiotype`
+This occurs in the `prototype`
 block:

     prototype: {